Mathematical Formulation

 \(l^p_{\omega nijc}\)

-Half ohmic losses of a line
+Half ohmic losses of an electric transmission line

 GW